pantry/pantry.github.io/core/extending.md

 There's a new method here too, `#to_message`.
 All Commands are responsible for creating the Message that will trigger the Command on the receiving side.
 Messages are linked to a Command via `Message#type`, which by default is the class name of the Command.
 In order to prevent Command name collisions, this value can be overridden via the `Command.message_type` class method.

-Lastly the Command now also defines `#receive_response`.
+Lastly the Command now also defines `#receive_server_response`.
 By default a Command will assume that it is finished as soon as a single response comes back.
-To act on that response, override this method. `#receive_response` is called for each and every Message response as long as the process runs (normally, as a CLI receiving responses from the Server).
-This method must either call `super` or `Command#finished` to mark the Command as complete, otherwise the CLI will hang, waiting for more responses that will probably never come.
+To act on that response for Server commands, override this method.

 #### Adding CLI Options